Codeland473/Multiplayer-Minesweeper/docs/net-spec.md

 ### Ending The Game

-When players are ready to move onto the next game or exit to lobby, one player should send an empty message with ID 12 to the server.
-The server will then relay a similar message to all the players, this should clear the board and team progresses, as if the game hadn't started yet.
+When gamers are ready to move onto the next game or exit to lobby, one gamer should send an empty message with ID 12 to the server.
+The server will then relay a similar message to all the gamers, this should clear the board and team progresses, as if the game hadn't started yet.
 Teams, users, and settings will remain unchanged.

 #### Client -> Server